 Where a firmware upgrade process for a Device on the same HAN is underway, the S1SP shall return a Response indicating failure because another firmware upgrade for a Device on the same HAN is underway.

+On receipt of an Activate Firmware Service Request where the target Device is a PPMID, the S1SP shall send an S1SP Alert indicating failure.

 S1SP recording of notified details

 Whenever an S1SP has successfully authenticated a Service Request containing SupplierReplacementCertificates, or one containing ReplacementCertificates where the RemotePartyRole field has a value of Supplier (with their DUIS meaning), the S1SP shall, using the Certificates in SupplierReplacementCertificates or ReplacementCertificates (as the context requires), update the details it holds in relation to the target Device for each of: